tigera-cs/Calico-Foundation/2.3-networking-ipam-lab-YAOBANK/README.md

 * nodeSelector: selects the nodes that Calico IPAM should assign addresses from this pool to.

 Let's create a new IPPool by applying the following manifest.
+This time we want to use this IPPool to assign IP addresses to specific deployments instead of all the pods deployed in a namespace.

 ```
 kubectl apply -f -<<EOF